tesinitsyn/tesinitsyn/README.md

-I am java backend developer, that really want to work with you.
+I am java backend developer, that really wants to work with you.
 Took part in two hackatons.
 Developed auto-report system for university(https://github.com/NarkoLo/BackendForReportgenerator).
 Now working with Telegram API to create bot (https://t.me/lookDownInThe_bot), which can send you some funny staff if you feel yourself blue :)